fmitra/authenticator/README.md

 ### Passwordless Authentication

-Passwordless authentication is an optional system wide configuration.
+Passwordless authentication is planned as an optional system wide configuration.
 It is often used to ease onboarding flows.
 Popular examples can be seen by popular start ups such as Uber, Grab, and Square Cash.
 We support this this as we [can argue](https://auth0.com/passwordless) that randomly generated, time sensitive multi-character codes are oftentimes more secure then common